canelhasmateus/diamond/vault/B/AwsStorage.md

 On Performance

-Basic [[RAID]] Configurations can be setup for EBS.
+Basic [[RAID]] Configurations can be set up for EBS.

-* RAID 0: For when performance is more desirable than fault tolerance.
+* #RAID0: For when performance is more desirable than fault tolerance.
 Ideal for the ec2 instances are hosting databases
-* RAID 1: When Fault tolerance is a more desirable property.
+* #RAID1: When Fault tolerance is a more desirable property.
 Since data is written to multiple volumes at a time, more bandwidth is required between Ec2 and ebs.

-___